lunaflight/courserekt/README.md

 ## Purpose

 Browsing through Demand Allocation Reports to gain insights about course subscription trends can be a challenging task.
-It involves parsing multiple PDFs for every round, comparing trends, and examining the classes available.
+It involves looking at multiple PDFs for every round, comparing trends, and examining the classes available.
 This project aims to streamline this process, making analysis of a course's past popularity more accessible and straightforward.

+Well, at least that was the humble starting idea, but let's see how much further we can go! :p

 ![Picture of the web app.](https://sussyamongus.s-ul.eu/vqBcKPji)
 ![Picture of the CLI (Command Line Interface).](https://sussyamongus.s-ul.eu/4uUP55xh)